VovaFrolow/rapid/README.md

 For different video formats you would need to modify corresponding transformations in `build_inference_transform` function.

 # Acknowledgement
 The code uses resources from [VideoSAUR](https://github.com/martius-lab/videosaur/tree/main).
-We thank authors of these wonderful projects for open-sourcing their work.
+We thank authors of this wonderful projects for open-sourcing their work.